vertica/spark-connector/examples/README.md

 These examples are intended to be run either on our provided docker environment or on your own cluster.

-If you intend on trying these examples on our docker environment, first install sbt on your local machine.
+If you want to try these examples on our docker environment, first install sbt on your local machine.
 Then, start by executing the appropriate `sandbox-clientenv` script for your OS located in `spark-connector/docker/`.

 Once started, you will be automatically placed inside `docker_client_1`.
 The project and this folder are mounted onto the container, which you can navigate to using `cd /spark-connector/example/`.

-You can find more information about our docker environment [here](../docker/README.md).
+You can find more information about our docker environment [here](/docker/README.md).

 ### Trouble Shooting